islainstruments/SF2LV2/README.md

 - **LV2** ([lv2plug.in](https://lv2plug.in/))
   A portable plugin standard for audio systems.
 LV2 provides the plugin architecture and host interface, enabling integration with digital audio workstations and other audio software.

-- Created by Brad Holland/Isla Instruments ([www.islainstruments.com](https://www.islainstruments.com)) with significant assistance from Claude AI & ChatGPT
+- Created by Brad Holland/Isla Instruments ([www.islainstruments.com](https://www.islainstruments.com)) with assistance from Claude AI & ChatGPT